dataq-instruments/Matlab-Example/README.md

 # Matlab Example
  Windows PC and Mac Matlab example for DI-188, DI-1100, DI-1110, DI-1120, DI_2008, DI-2108, DI-4108, DI-4208, DI-4718, and DI-4730, USB mode only

- For DI-2008, make sure your firmware rev is at least 1.15
+ For DI-2008, make sure the firmware rev is at least 1.15

- For DI-1100, DI-1110, DI-1120, DI-2108, DI-4108, DI-4208, DI-4718, and DI-4730, one must change the device from LibUSB mode (WinDaq capable, blinking green when idle) to **CDC mode (blinking yellow when idle)** first.
+ For DI-1100, DI-1110, DI-1120, DI-2008, DI-2108, DI-4108, DI-4208, DI-4718, and DI-4730, one must change the device from LibUSB mode (WinDaq capable, blinking green when idle) to **CDC mode (blinking yellow when idle)** first.

  ```diff
 -How to change the device from LibUSB mode to CDC mode
  ```

- 1. If your device is DI-188, skip this, it is already in CDC mode
+ 1. If your device is DI-188, skip the rest, it is already in CDC mode

  2. Connect the device to computer

  3. If the device blinks yellow, skip the rest, it is already in CDC mode

+ 4. If your device is DI-2008, skip to Step 8

- 2. Once you see the blinking green light blinking, immediately push and hold the button
+ 5. Once you see the blinking green light blinking, immediately push and hold the button

- 3. Wait until the LED turns white then red
+ 6. Wait until the LED turns white then red

- 4. Release the button and the device will be switched to CDC mode, and blinks yellow
+ 7. Release the button and the device will be switched to CDC mode, and blinks yellow.

+ 8. The following step is for DI-2008 only

+ 9. When you see DI-2008 blinks green, press and release the button six times at 1 second interval

+ 10. DI-2008 will switch to CDC mode, and blinks yellow.

 ```diff
 +To run the example, you need to locate the COM port the device is connected to.
 For USB device, the baudrate is not important